 A bachelor’s degree will be required for any entry-level position within this field; a ME bachelor's degree may also be applied toward other engineering jobs further down the road.
 Many engineers who have training in one specific area may end up working in another engineering discipline as technologies change and evolve.
 In addition to a bachelor’s degree, it is helpful for mechanical engineers to obtain a state license.
 All 50 states require a license in order to be considered a professional engineer.

-Comprehensive List of Accredited Online Engineering Colleges & Universities
+Comprehensive List of Online Colleges & Universities for a Engineering Degree

 Two-year associate programs in mechanical engineering teach students how to design and build mechanical systems such as engines, heaters, and navigational instruments.
 Students learn the mechanical engineering process through courses in natural science, math, engineering fundamentals, as well as hands-on labs.
 Mechanical engineering associate programs give students the necessary background and training for proficiency in the design, testing, installation, and repair of many types of machines.
 To develop these skills, students take liberal arts requirements as well as courses in natural science, mechanical systems, and electronics.